The strategic intent layer for AI agents

 Catch it when it breaks

 The chain is only half of it.
-Forge watches your code against that chain, down to the symbol, and flags what drifts before it merges, right on the pull request.
+Helen’s Foundry watches your work against that chain, from strategy down to the symbol, and flags what drifts before it merges, right on the pull request.

 Drift, surfaced as a question

-Forge re-derives the chain on every write and flags work that no longer matches it: a contract that drifted from the strategy it implements, an orphaned symbol, a stale doc-comment.
+Helen’s Foundry re-derives the chain on every write and flags work that no longer coheres: a goal that contradicts the strategy above it, an objective with nothing built beneath it, a plan frozen while its work churns.
 You decide what matters.

 The verdict, where you review